 Microsoft Customer Stories are great ways to see how case studies can be used to appeal to prospects.
 Since there are a huge range of stories on offer there, you’ll be able to find one that resonates with your business.

 Your marketing team can use a wide range of design and productivity tools to quickly create amazing case studies.
-You might also decide to store that case study within a Digital Asset Management tool, in order for your salespeople to be able to quickly access it whenever they need it.
+You might also decide to store that case study within a Digital Asset Management tool, in order for your salespeople to be able to access it whenever they need it quickly.

 5. Put a calendar link in your email signature.